kevinolega/philippineislandliving/_posts/2018-01-06-fixed-gear.md

 ## Update 2022

-I joined the 2022 December 3, 100km Audax event on the Mountain Bike and missed this fixed-gear bike.
+I joined the 2022 December 3, 100km Audax event on the mountain bike and missed this fixed-gear bike.
 I wanted to join a similar event and bring a fixed-gear bike instead of a road bike.

 I already have clipless pedals.
 I just need to build another bike from scratch.